SoftwareKater/economics-browser-game/README.md

 - Tech materials include paper, ink, computer chips, etc.

 ### Start
-- population of 10000 (100) habitants
+- population of 100 habitants
-- 10sqkm (1 square km) land to build stuff on
+- 1 square km land to build stuff on
 - some basic buildings as a starting point

+For exact values see <a href="./apps/api/src/app/constants.ts">constants.ts<a>

 ## Buildings

-- for exact values see <a href="./apps/api/src/app/mocks/buildings.ts">buildings.ts<a>
+For exact values see <a href="./apps/api/src/app/mocks/buildings.ts">buildings.ts<a>

 ### Accommodations